ryanachten/cmdo/README.md

 #### Via Go (recommended)

+The simplest way to use and stay up to date with the latest version of cmdo is to retrieve the latest version via a go installation.

+This automatically adds it to your path for use:

 ```bash
 go install github.com/ryanachten/cmdo@main # install latest from main branch
 cmdo --config .\example-config.json # use cmdo!
 ```

+#### Release builds

+If you prefer using prebuilt executables, the latest release can be downloaded from [GitHub](https://github.com/ryanachten/cmdo/releases).

+You'll need to add this to your path yourself and download the latest release to receive updates.

 ### Arguments